BrowserStackCE/browserstack-examples-pytest/README.md

 -   How to run the test?

-    -   To run the default test scenario (e.g. End to End Scenario) on a single BrowserStack browser using BrowserStackLocal, use the following command:
+    -   To run the default test scenario (e.g. End to End Scenario) on a single BrowserStack browser using BrowserStackLocal, update the 'browserstackLocal' in the browserstack.yml file & use the following command:

     ```sh
-    paver run local remote
+    browserstack-sdk pytest -s src/test/suites/*.py
     ```

 -   Output